ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-create-app.md

     The SDK will create and store your certificates inside the `wallet/user1/` directory that is created by the command.
 This directory is the file system wallet that is used submit future transactions.

-The wallets that are used by the Fabric SDKs are different from the wallet in the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+The wallets that are used by the Fabric SDKs are different from the wallet in the Fabric Operations Console.
 The identities that are stored in your console wallet cannot be directly used by the SDK.
 {: note}

 ## Invoking a smart contract by using the SDK